 The EDGE Award is a prestigious certificate, developed in partnership with employers, to recognise your cumulative achievements in your learning journey.

-Through your journey at SIM GE, we aim to provide a conducive and supportive environment, and create as many opportunities as possible, to foster:
+Through your journey at SIM, we aim to provide a conducive and supportive environment, and create as many opportunities as possible, to foster:

 - Core attributes of resourcefulness, resilience and responsibility;